AKASO EK7000 PRO 4K Action camera

 Video resolution

-When choosing a helmet camera the greater the video resolution, the more information will be available in your recordings and will show things in greater detail such as vehicle numberplates or identification of people the higher the resolution.
+When choosing a budget motorcycle helmet camera the greater the video resolution, the more information will be available in your recordings and will show things in greater detail such as vehicle number plates or identification of people the higher the resolution.

 In an ideal world, you’d prefer 4k resolution, but at the very least, 1080P should suffice.
 The frame rate, in addition to the resolution, might affect how accurate the footage is in terms of identifying critical facts.
 You should aim for a frame rate of at least 30 frames per second (fps).